 - Don’t use company resources to search for the next job.
 Always good advice but especially if you were just hired.
 You have less leeway than most people.
 Company resources means phones, corporate cell phones, company computers, company time, company emails, and company fax or copy machines.

-- Don’t confide in anyone at work.
+- Resist the urge to confide in anyone at work.
 They may seem like your best buddy but telling someone you just met that you are thinking of leaving may get you going out the door much faster than you planned.

 - Don’t slack in your new job just because you don’t like it.
 You need to make sure that you keep your work up to top-level because when you are looking for a new job, they will check someone at your present position at least when you have a firm offer.